Domestic two-wheeler sales dip 21 pc in Jan; recovery likely in coming months | Business

 - India

-The numbers are based on the data released by six major original equipment manufacturers (OEMs), ICRA said in a statement on Wednesday.

-The low year-on-year sales volume in January, highlights the adverse impact of price hikes, fuel inflation, and Omicron-related concerns on consumer sentiments, said Rohan Kanwar Gupta, Vice President and Sector Head - Corporate Ratings, ICRA Limited.

-Noting that the supply chain issues in production of premium motorcycles also persisted, he said, the reinstatement of localised restrictions, to contain the third wave of pandemic, constrained retail sales and led to a 11 per cent sequential (14 per cent year-on-year) fall in volumes, to 10.2 lakh units.
+The lower production levels over the months have led to unusually high waiting periods for many high-selling models, with waiting periods for select models being as high as 6-8 months, he said.
+The low year-on-year two-wheeler sales volume in January, highlights the adverse impact of price hikes, fuel inflation, and Omicron-related concerns on consumer sentiments, Gupta stated.
+Noting that the supply chain issues in production of premium motorcycles also persisted, he said, the reinstatement of localised restrictions, to contain the third wave of pandemic, constrained retail sales and led to an 11 per cent sequential (14 per cent year-on-year) fall in volumes, to 10.2 lakh units.

 Nonetheless, the industry is cautiously optimistic about recovery in coming months, with easing supply chain constraints and spillover impact from positive announcements on infrastructure spends and agri-initiatives in the Union Budget, Gupta stated.